Pebble Games and Linear Equations: Relaxations in the style of Sherali--Adams

-Types with parameters are denoted as in $\tp_\abar(a)$ for the type of $a$ w.r.t.\ to the fixed parameter tuple $\abar$; we may treat types as if they were formulae, with free variables for the main argument (as opposed to the parameter tuple), as in $(\tp_\abar(a))$ viewed as a formula with parameters for $\abar$ and a free variable $x$ assuming the role of $a$.
-By logics with restrictions on the number of variables, however, these parameters are accessible as assignments to variables; they thus count towards the variables in formulae, and are not treated as constants.
-The distinction between plain types and types with parameters, therefore, is one of semantic intention rather than syntactic.
-It is often suggestive when it comes to counting realisations.
-E.g., we let
+It will sometimes be useful to view some of the elements whose type we consider as ``parameters'' and only the remaining as ``variables''.
+Formally, we define the \emph{type of $a$ w.r.t.\ to the parameters $\abar$} simply to be the type of $\abar a$, that is, $\tp_\abar(a):=\tp(\abar a)$.
+The distinction between plain types and types with parameters is one of semantic intention rather than syntactic.
+It is suggestive when it comes to counting realisations.
+For example, we let

 denote the number of tuples $\abar'$ in $\str{A}$ that realise the type of $\abar$, i.e., those $\abar'$ for which $\str{A},\abar' \equiv_\LC^k \str{A},\abar$.
 If the structure in which realisations are counted is obvious or does not matter because of $\LC^k$-equivalence, we drop the superscript and write e.g.\ just $\#_\xbar$ instead of $\#_\xbar^\str{A}$ or $\#_\xbar^\str{B}$.